Complete GST lifecycle on one platform Complete GST lifecycle on one platform

 What’s the importance of GSTR-9C?

-The taxpayer must prepare this GST Reconciliation statement.
-Any differences between the details reported in all the GST returns and the Audited Accounts must be reported therein with the reasons for the differences.
+The taxpayer must prepare this GST reconciliation statement.
+Any differences between sales, taxes, or input tax credit details reported in all the GST returns and the audited accounts must be reported therein with the reasons for the differences.

-This statement acts as a base for the GST authorities to verify the correctness of the GST returns filed by the taxpayers.
-The GSTR-9C needs to be self-certified by the taxpayer.
+This statement acts as a base for the GST authorities to verify the correctness of the GST returns filed by the taxpayers after a self-certification.

 The GSTR-9C consists of two main parts: